chinapedia/wikipedia.abstract.en/Page/Floppy_disk.md

 Prevalence

-Usb_floppy_drive.jpgFloppy disks became commonplace during the 1980s and 1990s in their use with personal computers to distribute software, transfer data, and create backups.
+Floppy disks became commonplace during the 1980s and 1990s in their use with personal computers to distribute software, transfer data, and create backups.
 Before hard disks became affordable to the general population,[14] floppy disks were often used to store a computer's operating system (OS).
 Most home computers from that period have an elementary OS and BASIC stored in ROM, with the option of loading a more advanced operating system from a floppy disk.

 By the early 1990s, the increasing software size meant large packages like Windows or Adobe Photoshop required a dozen disks or more.
 In 1996, there were an estimated five billion standard floppy disks in use.[15]
 Then, distribution of larger packages was gradually replaced by CD-ROMs, DVDs and online distribution.